 Winter is May to the end of August.
 No rain.
 Evening and early mornings are cold.
 Temperature varies from 8 degrees C to 24 degrees C at midday.

 The flood waters (different from rain) tend to arrive in May and recede by end September.
 This can vary considerably from year to year and depends on the timing and amount of rain which falls 4 months earlier in the catchment area over Angola.
 There are also large flood plains after heavy summer rains so mokoros can be operational in December/January/February/March too.
-Again this is heavily dependent on local rainfall and nto as reliable as the flood waters.
+Again this is heavily dependent on local rainfall.

 COVID: Be sure to check the latest COVID regulations for travelling in any country you visit.